-As a manager, your leadership skills can make a real difference to the service that you deliver and to the outcomes achieved.
-You’ve also got an important role to play in empowering others within your organisation to develop and use their own leadership skills.
-This includes empowering the people who use your service and their carers.
+As a manager, your leadership skills can make a real difference to the service you deliver, the outcomes people who use your service achieve and, where appropriate, the wider community.
+Your leadership will have an impact on the vision and ethos of the organisation and play an important role in empowering others to develop and use their own leadership skills.

 Social care operates in an increasingly complex, challenging and changing environment.
 Working effectively in partnership can help provide best value and improved outcomes for people who use our services.
 The need for effective leadership of these collaborations is important.
 As a manager it is an area that you may wish to develop further.

-Before exploring the resources, take some time to think about what you want to achieve by developing your leadership skills and how you would like to develop as a leader.
-We've provided some questions and tools to help you plan your pathway.
+Before getting started, take some time to think about what you want to achieve by developing your leadership skills and how you would like to develop as a leader.
+We've provided some questions to help you plan your pathway.

-You will find six leadership capabilities in the box below.
-The leadership capabilities describe the different elements that make up effective leadership in social services.
-Click on a leadership capability to access learning resources and find information about how to develop your skills in that area.
+The six leadership capabilities in the boxes below show the different elements that make up effective leadership in social services.
+Find a range of learning resources to develop your skills.